ABI-Tutorials/cellml-annotation/index.rst

 Background
 ==========

 A prelimary introduction to CellML can be obtained from the article `An overview of CellML 1.1 <http://sim.sagepub.com/content/79/12/740.short>`_, available in the Zotero database.
-The modularity and reuse aspects are covered in more detail in `Practical application of CellML 1.1 <http://www.sciencedirect.com/science/article/pii/S0079610708000461>`_, also in the Zotero database.
+The modularity and reuse aspects are covered in more detail in `Practical application of CellML 1.1 <http://www.sciencedirect.com/science/article/pii/S0079610708000461>`_ and `Standard virtual biological parts <http://bioinformatics.oxfordjournals.org/content/26/7/925>`_, also in the Zotero database.

 The main features available in the `Physiome Repository <https://models.physiomeproject.org>`_ (PMR) are described in the :ref:`PMR documentation <abi-pmr2-index>`, included here for convenience.
 It is worth having a quick read through that documentation to help with an initial understanding of the repository and how it can be used.
 Similarly, the documentation for :ref:`OpenCOR <OpenCOR-index>` is also available and worth a quick read.